NEW: Pope Francis calls for peace and harmony as he celebrates Mass in Amman

 In televised remarks after that meeting, Francis paid tribute to Jordan’s efforts to promote interfaith tolerance and to the welcome that the small nation has given to Palestinian refugees and, more recently, those fleeing war-torn Syria.

-Francis said it was "necessary and urgent" that a peaceful solution was found to the crisis in Syria.
+Francis said it was “necessary and urgent” that a peaceful solution is found to the crisis in Syria.

 He also called for a “right solution with regard to the situation between Israel and the Palestinians.”
 Middle East peace talks recently stalled despite high-profile efforts by U.S. Secretary of State John Kerry to push them forward.